+A Courts-Martial is very different from a civilian trial.
+The “military” language of the military court room makes it difficult for many attorneys to understand.
 A court-martial is a special type of trial for members of the military as well as for others who have committed a crime covered under military law.
 If you are a member of the military and have been accused of or are currently under investigation for any type of crime, it is important that you talk to an experienced military lawyer immediately – one who can protect your rights and represent you at your court-martial.

 One of the major mistakes that most service-members make is that they believe that making a statement to the military investigative services can help exonerate themselves.
 This is just not true.
 The investigation is designed to prove that you are guilty and not provide exculpatory information.
+Invoke your Article 31 rights.

 National court-martial attorney James Phillips is a former Army JAG who has worked on both sides of military cases, as both prosecution and defense.
 He has represented all four services throughout the world, representing military members in courts-martial in the US, Kuwait, Germany, Italy, England and Iraq.
 Mr. Phillips offers the zealous and dedicated representation that a private civilian attorney provides along with the specialized knowledge and experience of a military lawyer.